Send the link below via email or IMCopy

 ahhh... and then we do it all again tomorrow!

-Over The Wall serve children, young people and families affected by a serious illness nationwide.
+Over The Wall serve children, young people and families affected by health challenges across the UK

-Although the office and warehouse is in Havant, Hampshire, we pack up all the Over The Wall magic into a big lorry and take it with us to camps in Dorset, Staffordshire, Fife and Perth (and that's not including the Family Camps!)
+Although the office and warehouse is in Hampshire, we pack up all the Over The Wall magic into a big lorry and take it with us to camps right accross the UK!

 This traveling means we can reach Campers as close to their homes as possible.